nainshree-raj/react-search-app/README.md

 # Getting Started with Create React App
-                                                      Search App with API using React PROBLEM STATEMENT : Make a web app to which will have a input and when you enter info into it
+                                                      Search App with API using React PROBLEM STATEMENT : Make a web app which will have input and when you enter info into it
-1. you will use Custom Search API to get results for that query from google top 5 web page url.
+1. you will use Custom Search API to get results for that query from Google top 5 web page URLs.
-2. you will use https://www.scrapingbee.com/#pricing API (free upto 1000 per month) to scrape those 5 URLs  and get the text (not the html one the text inside the body)
+2. you will use https://www.scrapingbee.com/#pricing API (free upto 1000 per month) to scrape those 5 URLs  and get the text (not the HTML one the text inside the body)
-3. and show the text from all 5 urls in p in UI
+3. and show the text from all 5 URLs in p in UI

 SOLUTION :
 • A detailed technical architecture